Healthy Homes Assessment Tutira

 Draught Stopping Tutira

-Draughts can lead to low temperatures inside households.
-A cold house costs more to heat, resulting in wasted money and energy.
+Draughts may lead to lower temperatures in houses.
+A humid home is more expensive to heat, resulting in wasted energy and increased bills.

-You don’t need to block holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors could be required to allow for the movement of the structure when the home warms and cools so that they can still be closed and opened rather instead of being stuck.
-We will examine the windows and doors in your Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for the movement of the building when the home is heated and cools so that they can still be opened and closed rather than sticking.
+We will examine all doors and windows as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections